sadoyan/aralez/README.md

 - Sticky sessions are disabled globally.
 This setting applies to all upstreams.
 If enabled all requests will be 301 redirected to HTTPS.
 - HTTP to HTTPS redirect disabled globally, but can be overridden by `to_https` setting per upstream.
 - Requests to `myhost.mydomain.com/` will be proxied to `127.0.0.1` and `127.0.0.2`.
-- Plain HTTP to `myhost.mydomain.com/foo` will get 301 redirect to configured TLS port of Gazan.
+- Plain HTTP to `myhost.mydomain.com/foo` will get 301 redirect to configured TLS port of Aralez.
 - Requests to `myhost.mydomain.com/foo` will be proxied to `127.0.0.4` and `127.0.0.5`.
 - SSL/TLS for upstreams is detected automatically, no need to set any config parameter.
     - Assuming the `127.0.0.5:8443` is SSL protected.
 The inner traffic will use TLS.